Canvas

 Saving graphics to files, buffers, and strings

-When the canvas renders images and writes them to disk, it does so in a background thread so as not to block execution within your script.
 As a result you’ll generally want to deal with the canvas from within an async

 function and be sure to use the await